Brian Schappert

 In addition to his parents, Brian was survived by a brother, Darrin, and Darrin’s wife Angie.

-When the Iowa Division of Criminal Investigation (DCI) established a Cold Case Unit in late 2009, Brian’s murder was one of approximately 150 cases listed on the Cold Case Unit’s new website as those the DCI hoped to solve using latest advancements in DNA technology.
-Although the Cold Case Unit closed down in December 2011 due to lack of funding, the DCI continues to investigate the cases where progress already was being made.
-They also follow up on any new leads provided in these cases.
+When the Iowa Division of Criminal Investigation (DCI) established a Cold Case Unit in 2009, Brian Schappert’s murder was one of approximately 150 cases listed on the Cold Case Unit’s new website as those the DCI hoped to solve using latest advancements in DNA technology.

 Sources and References: